ali-translator/translation/README.md

 **Application Language Integration ABC** - php library

 Packet helps create site translations with high performance.<br>
-When you use DataBase as translation source (example Mysql), for translate all phrases, packet make only one request.
+When you use DataBase as translation source (example Mysql), for translate all phrases, packet makes only one request.
-In html instead translate you get translate id, which you put to you response code.
+In html instead of translate you get translate id, which you put to your response code.
 On the page rendering end, ALIAbc replace all their translation ids for the real translations.

 ## Installation